Amstrad PCW: Impact

-In 1986, John Whitehead described the Amstrad PCW as "the bargain of the decade", and technology writer Gordon Laing said in 2007, "It represented fantastic value at a time when an IBM compatible or a Mac would cost a comparative fortune."
-At its United Kingdom launch in September 1985, the basic PCW model was priced at £399 plus value added tax, which included a printer, word processor program, the CP/M operating system and associated utilities, and a BASIC interpreter.
-Software vendors quickly made a wide range of additional applications available, including accounting, spreadsheet and database programs, so that the system was able to support most of the requirements of a home or small business.
+In 1986, John Whitehead described the Amstrad PCW as "the bargain of the decade", and technology writer Gordon Laing said in 2007, "It represented fantastic value at a time when an IBM PC compatible or a Mac would cost a comparative fortune".
+At its British launch in September 1985, the basic PCW model was priced at £399 plus value added tax, including printer, word processor program, the CP/M operating system and associated utilities, and Mallard BASIC and Dr. Logo.
+Software vendors quickly made a wide range of additional applications available, including accounting, spreadsheet, and database programs, so that the system was able to support most of the requirements of a home or small business.

 Shortly afterwards the Tandy 1000 was introduced in the UK with the MS-DOS operating system and a similar suite of business applications and became the only other IBM-compatible personal computer system available for less than £1,000 in Britain.
 At the time the cheapest complete systems from Apricot Computers cost under £2,000 and the cheapest IBM PC system cost £2,400.
 Although competitors' systems generally had more sophisticated features, including colour monitors, Whitehead thought the Amstrad PCW offered the best value for money.

-In the US the PCW was launched at a price of $799, and its competitors were initially the Magnavox VideoWriter and Smith Corona PWP, two word-processing systems whose prices also included a screen, keyboard and printer.
-The magazine Popular Science thought that the PCW could not compete as a general-purpose computer, because its use of non-standard 3-inch floppy disk drives and the rather old CP/M operating system would restrict the range of software available from expanding beyond the spreadsheet, typing tutor and cheque book balancing programs already on sale.
-However, the magazine predicted that the PCW's large screen and easy-to-use word processing software would make it a formidable competitor for dedicated word processors in the home and business markets.
+In the US the PCW was launched at a price of $799, competing with Magnavox VideoWriter and Smith Corona PWP, two word-processing systems also including a screen, keyboard, and printer.
+Popular Science thought that the PCW could not compete as a general-purpose computer, because its use of non-standard 3-inch floppy disk drives and the old CP/M operating system would restrict the range of software available from expanding beyond the spreadsheet, typing tutor, and cheque book balancing programs already on sale.
+However, the magazine predicted that the PCW's large screen and easy-to-use word processing software would make it a formidable competitor to dedicated word processors in the home and business markets.
 The system was sold in the US via major stores, business equipment shops and electronics retailers.